 One of the association’s first initiatives was to establish an education and examination board, which was named the American Board of Registered Polysomnographic Technologists (ABRPT).
 In October 1979, the first ABRPT exam was held at the State University of New York in Stony Brook.
 A handful of sleep technologists took the exam to earn the registered polysomnographic technologist credential, with McGregor receiving RPSGT credential #001.

 In 1981, the APT held its first national election, with members electing McGregor as APT president and Mark Reitman as chairperson of the ABRPT.
 One of the primary concerns at that time was to define the relationship between the two organizations.
-Ultimately, it was decided that it was too soon for the APT and ABRPT to be able to thrive as separate and independent entities.
-So the ABRPT continued to function as the Examination Committee of the APT, and for the next two decades the APT provided the financial support for the development and administration of the RPSGT exam.
+It was ultimately decided that it was too soon for the APT and ABRPT to be able to thrive as separate and independent entities: the ABRPT continued to function as the Examination Committee of the APT, and for the next two decades the APT provided the financial support for the development and administration of the RPSGT exam.

 Each year the APT Annual Meeting grew in significance, with more than 450 individuals attending the 1998 APT Annual Meeting in New Orleans, LA.
 With the profession flourishing, the APT leadership decided that it was an opportune time to bolster the long-term visibility and credibility of the RPSGT credential by establishing the BRPT as an independent credentialing body, which would help sleep technology gain recognition from other allied health professions.